How to handle the NAB demerger and CYB IPO

 Sharesight makes it easy for investors to handle corporate actions (even complicated demergers) and track the capital gains tax implications.
 The benefit of using Sharesight to track the NAB demerger also ensures that you maintain an accurate record of your portfolio performance.

-How to handle the NAB demerger in Sharesight
+How to handle the NAB demerger

 You’ll want to enter a return of capital to your NAB holding.
 To do so, go into your NAB holding and click Enter a New Trade or Adjustment.